vsaahil/Anti-Mask-Twitter-Network-Analysis-for-the-COVID-Pandemic-Era/README.md

-# Anti-Mask-Twitter-Network-Analysis-for-the-COVID-Pandemic-Era
-Anti-Mask Twitter Network Analysis during the COVID Pandemic Era
+# Anti-Mask Twitter Network Analysis during the COVID Pandemic Era

 ## Motivation for the project
 Since its inception, Social Media has been serving as a medium for spreading conspiracy theories, misinformation, and confusion and in recent times, Anti-vaccination movements have been gaining momentum since the approval of COVID vaccines.
 The individuals/communities who refuse to wear masks, typically do not believe in the effectiveness of masks and perceive it as a threat to their rights and some even believe that the COVID-19 pandemic is a hoax.